 1. Google Search Console

-One of the first tools you’ll want to take advantage of is Google Search Console.
-Search Console essentially allows you to see how Google is receiving your website.
+One of the first Google tools for SEO you’ll want to take advantage of is Google Search Console.
+The Google SEO software, Search Console, essentially allows you to see how Google is receiving your website.
 If there’s something about your website causing it to get penalized in search results, Search Console will tell you.

 2. Google Autocomplete